 Initial Agreements on IPR Management

 This chapter describes the way Intellectual Property Rights are handled in ANITA project.
-It summarizes the general IPR agreement, which is a part of the Consortium Agreement of the project.
+The chapter summarizes the general IPR agreement, which is a part of the Consortium Agreement of the project.
 It presents the current plans for the intellectual property rights (IPR) management which aim at ensuring the wide accessibility and availability of all outcomes produced by the project.

 Protection of Background